Why Silver Gelatin?

 Silver Gelatin is the description given by museums and auction houses for traditional photographic prints.
 Layered on the highest quality fibre paper is a gelatin emulsion infused with tiny flecks of silver.
-The most popular and stable process for 132 years, it is still widely used by artists today.
+The most popular and stable process for a century and a half, it is still widely used by artists today.

 These prints are valued for their superior tonal range and archival properties.
 Their silver content gives them a subtle luminosity as well as a sensual articulation of space and texture.

 Black and White Silver Gelatin distills images down to their essence.
 Done well, the print is as beautiful as its subject.

 A well made object is a thing of joy.
 It resonates with the passion, experience and time the artist put in to making it.
 This alone gives depth no industrial object can ever have.